 Self Advocacy for Teens

 In a treatment setting, school is often the laboratory for practicing skills learned in therapy.
-One such skill—self advocacy—has has far-reaching implications for both emotional well being and academic success.
+One such skill— self-advocacy—has far-reaching implications for both emotional well being and academic success.

-We name and encourage this skill: “you need to be a self advocate.
+We name and encourage this skill: “you need to be a self-advocate.
 What do you want and need and how can you go about asking for it in a way that is clear and effective?
 How can you stick up for yourself in this situation?”
-The classroom is a natural place for practicing this skill—a skill that will impact a girl’s future success in college, the workplace, and even personal relationships.
+A classroom is a natural place for practicing this skill—a skill that will impact a girl’s future success in college, the workplace, and even personal relationships.

 We also work with our students to advocate for the right classroom circumstances and accommodations upon returning home.
-While one student might thrive in a very tactile, experiential setting, another might perform better in a tradition setting but with small class sizes.
+While one student might thrive in a very tactile, experiential setting, another might perform better in a traditional setting but with small class sizes.
 By getting to know themselves so well on so many levels and by developing a confident voice, our students graduate better equipped to pursue the right circumstances for their own continued success.
-That’s effective self advocacy!
+That’s effective self-advocacy!

 Kathrine Whittekiend, M.Ed., is an InnerChange educational director and has worked in traditional and therapeutic settings for nearly 40 years.
 An expert in “whole-child” education, Ms. Whittekiend is a licensed school administrator and is certified to teach English, ESL, German, Geology, and reading.
 She can be reached at Kathrinew@sunrisertc.com